AndrewEllis93/Print-Tuning-Guide/README.md

 This guide was originally written for the Voron community, however all of the tuning sections should work on **any Klipper printer**.
 Some of the bullet points and hardware troubleshooting tips are still Voron specific, however.

-**:warning: Please pay special attention to anything bolded and marked with ":warning:"**
+**:warning: Please pay extra attention to anything bolded and marked with ":warning:"**

 My SuperSlicer profiles are located [:page_facing_up:here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).